 Timely and accurate recording will take place when there are any issues regarding a child.

 A recording of each and every incident or concern for the child will be made, including any telephone calls to other professionals.
-These will also be recorded on the chronology and kept within the child protection file for that child, as over time they are likely to help identify any patterns or emerging risks and needs.
+These will also be recorded on CPOMS for that child, as over time they are likely to help identify any patterns or emerging risks and needs.
 This will include any contact from other agencies who may wish to discuss concerns relating to a child.
 Actions will be agreed, and roles and responsibility of each agency will be clarified, and outcomes recorded.